 - It may not show up on standard imaging tests

 - You may not realize you have whiplash until days after the accident

 To avoid trouble from the insurance company, it’s best to get in touch with a car accident lawyer in Atlanta as soon as possible.
 They can make sure the insurance company does not take advantage of you.
 They can also help you negotiate a fair settlement if the company denies your claim or takes a long time to answer it.

 For a free legal consultation, call 404-400-4000

 How to Back Up Your Injury Claim for Whiplash After an Accident

+If you’ve suffered whiplash after a car accident, there are several steps you can take to help your injury claim going forward.
 To file a successful insurance claim in Atlanta, you will need to prove that:

 - The accident happened

 - The at-fault party’s negligence led to the accident and your injuries

 - You have damages, and those damages resulted from the accident